Luizerko/indigenous_clusters_and_communities/VISUALIZATION.md

 - For textual similarity, it shows the item's description with highlighted keywords - the terms considered the most relevant for the embedding computation of the item.

 In both cases, the card also includes key metadata: the item’s name, the community it comes from, and the year it was acquired by the museum.
+Additionally, the corresponding marker is visually emphasized with a subtle shadow and increased size to highlight the hovered item in the point cloud.

 <!-- Image of the hovering boxes both for the image case and for the textual case -->